mrp-bioinformatics-test/new_project_template/README.md

-# new_project_template
+# New Project Template Repo

-repo with files for creating a new bioinfo core project
+This repo contains a directory structure and template files for creating a new MRP bioinformatics core project.